Sighmantaneous/soc_d-v_project/index.md

 <img src="https://github.com/Sighmantaneous/soc_d-v_project/blob/main/docs/assets/images/Screenshot 2025-11-24 153452.png">

-This file generates the horizontal and vertical sync as well as the pixel parameters required to display at 640 x 480 via VGA by using counters to compare to timing parameters
+This file generates the horizontal and vertical sync as well as the pixel parameters required to display at 640 x 480 via VGA by using counters to compare to timing parameters vid_on is only on when display is with the visible pixels ( Horizontal 640 and vertical 480) the remaining pixels make up the front(VFP) and back porch( VLIM - (VDISP + VFP + VPW)

 It is an implementation of the following diagram.